 Hey, everyone!
-I’m really excited about this week because I’ll be doing a Finance + Frugality theme all week here on the blog in honor of the brand-new Master Your Money Bundle that’s going to be available starting this Wednesday 3/27!
-If you’re interested in checking out one of the freebies (which will give you a taste of what’s available in the bundle), you can click here to sign up to be part of the free webinar–The Stress-Free Financial Blueprint— that will be happening TODAY (3/25) and 3/26, with 3 different times being offered.
+I’m really excited about this week because I’ll be doing a Finance + Frugality theme all week here on the blog in honor of the brand-new Master Your Money Bundle!
 Whether you’re a seasoned personal finance nerd (like myself) or just wanting to get a better handle on your finances, there’s something in this bundle for EVERYONE.
-If you’re interested in signing up for the free webinar and seeing if the bundle would be a good fit for you, the window is closing soon, so sign up quick!
+If you’re interested in signing up to get a reminder so you don’t miss the flash sale for when it’s available (Feb.
+19th-20th, 2020) and to see if the bundle would be a good fit for you, click here!

 Our 401K to Roth Story